Physical therapy

 Many people struggle with rising from a chair after knee replacement surgery.
 The movement is often painful and limited by weakness.
 Start with a higher chair or a chair with several pillows stacked on top.
 Be sure to distribute weight equally between legs so you don’t develop compensations.
 Perform 5 to 10 repetitions several times per day.

-See Your Physical Therapist after Knee Replacement
+See Your Physical Therapist After Knee Replacement

 These 5 exercises are only a small sample of an early and effective physical therapy program.
 Your physical therapist will perform an individual assessment and design an exercise program based on your abilities and goals.
 Contact us today if you have questions about which exercises are right for you.